 Updates in Rhea - an expert curated resource of biochemical reactions

 Nucleic Acids Research (2017) 45:D415–D418; doi: 10.1093/nar/gkw990

-7. FundingRhea development and curation activities at the SIB are supported by the Swiss Federal Government through the State Secretariat for Education, Research and Innovation (SERI), and by the SystemsX.ch, The Swiss Initiative in Systems Biology.
+7. FundingRhea development and curation activities at the SIB are supported by the Swiss Federal Government through the State Secretariat for Education, Research and Innovation (SERI).

-Rhea curation was partially supported by MICROME (an EU Framework Programme 7 Collaborative Project.
+Rhea curation was previously supported by SystemsX.ch and by MICROME (an EU Framework Programme 7 Collaborative Project.
 Grant Agreement Number 222886-2).